GiovanaBorges/clone-youtube/README.md

-#💡 Resultado do protótipo de clonagem do youtube
+# 💡 Resultado do protótipo de clonagem do youtube.

-This project was made with reactJS and materialUI , contains the modelight and modedark .
+> This project was made with reactJS and materialUI , contains the modelight and modedark .

-#Layout :
+# Layout :

 > ModeDark :